 Why are C-sizes important?

 Using c series, Your papers stay safe from folds, creases, and tears when they have a C-size envelope as their bodyguard.
 Don’t have to find different envelopes to find the right fit.
-With C series, you can do everything.
+With the C series, you can do everything.
 Using a matching envelope and paper size gives your letters and documents a polished look.

-North American Standard paper size
+North American paper size

 US Letter size